LeoLiao123/ncku-bdacc-project/README.md

 ## Quick Start

+### Note
-Note : Please clone the repository and navigate to the project directory.
+1. Please clone the repository and navigate to the project directory.
+2. You need to put the `deceptive-opinion-merge-new-2.csv` and `best_model.pt` in the backend directory to run the backend.
+[Download the dataset and model](https://drive.google.com/drive/folders/1rL9BFK-RE6nqTIfqVX75D6TiroIE6zVy?usp=sharing).

 ### Backend Setup